 My oldest, who is only four as I write this, is finishing his second session of classes with Coach Matt from the company, Sportball.
 He was just three when he started and he absolutely loved it.
 The first day I took him, his eyes lit up.
 And to be honest, so did mine!

 As anyone with little ones knows, their attention span is lacking because they are just too full of excitement for everything life is throwing at them!
 My guy is extremely social and very talkative, so when I signed up for a 45 min sport class for him, I was reluctant to think it would actually be worthwhile.
-We had tried other classes before, music, sing-alongs, but this seemed different.
+We had tried other classes before, dance, sing-alongs, but this seemed different.

 “When I say go, run to the yellow cones, one two three spaghetti!
 Ah!
 I got you!! ”